-Ken Kieklak, Attorney at Law, is ready to help you seek compensation against a negligent property owner that is responsible for your injuries.
-To schedule a free legal consultation, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.
+Our University of Arkansas slip and fall lawyers are ready to help you seek compensation against a negligent property owner that is responsible for your injuries.
+To schedule a free legal consultation, call our law offices at (479) 316-0438.
 You can also contact the firm online.

 Liability for Slip and Falls on University of Arkansas Campus

 The University of Arkansas is one of the largest educational institutions in the State of Arkansas.
 With a sprawling campus in Fayetteville, the University of Arkansas must always ensure that their campus is kept safe for students, faculty, and visitors.
 As the University of Arkansas typically enrolls over 20,000 students a year, avoiding the possibility of a serious slip and fall accident is important.

 Slip and fall accidents occur when a person trips over some property defect and suffers an injury.
 When a person suffers an injury due to a slip and fall, it is important to understand who can be held liable for their injury if they wish to pursue a lawsuit.